Bartender: United States

 Goesaert v.
-Cleary, 335 U.S. 464 (1948), was a United States Supreme Court case in which the Court upheld a Michigan law which prohibited women from being licensed as a bartender in all cities having a population of 50,000 or more unless their father or husband owned the establishment.
-The decision was subsequently overruled by Craig v.
+Cleary, 335 U.S. 464 (1948), was a United States Supreme Court case in which the Court upheld a 1945 Michigan law which prohibited women from being licensed as a bartender in all cities having a population of 50,000 or more unless their father or husband owned the establishment.
+However, Michigan overturned the law in 1955, and the Supreme Court decision was subsequently overruled by Craig v.
 Boren (1976).

 The Bureau of Labor Statistics data on occupations in the United States, including that of bartender, publishes a detailed description of the bartender's typical duties and employment and earning statistics by those so employed, with 55% of a bartender's take-home pay coming in the form of tips.
 The hourly wage a bartender receives can vary depending on the state.
 The federal Fair Labor Standards Act of 1938 (FLSA) and the laws of most states allow employers a tip credit, which counts employees' tips toward minimum wage.
 As of September 26, 2020, the federal minimum wage rate is $7.25/hour.

 As a result of the professionalization of the trade, craft bartenders have begun to establish themselves as the elite class of the bartending profession.
 "Craft" cocktails are curated drinks using high-quality ingredients, generally accompanied by a higher price as well.
 Craft bartenders typically operate in more upscale venues, such as hotel bars.
 They make the majority of their income in tips from higher-class customers.

 Bartenders in the United States may work in a large variety of bars.
 These include hotel bars, restaurant bars, sports bars, gay bars, piano bars, and dive bars.
 Also growing in popularity is the portable bar, which can be moved to different venues and special events.

 Hospitality bartenders make up 77% of the membership of the United States Bartender's Guild.
 As a result, the union lobbies for higher tips with lower base wages.
 Lower-class bartenders generally do not participate in the union, since their customers may not tip or may not be able to afford to.